cwendorf/EASI/docs/Functions/plotScatter.md

 ### Description

-Provides a scatterplot and regression line.
+Provides a scatterplot and/or confidence ellipse.

 ### Usage